Top Family Adventures in Squamish

 - Norman Rudy's

 At Norman Rudy's parents can choose from an array of tasty bowls, fresh seafood dishes or order a burger and a beer.
-The Kids menu features all their favourites such as chicken strips, grilled cheese and more.
+The kid's menu features favourites such as chicken strips, grilled cheese and more.

 - Pepe's Chophouse + Seafood